 Two amo stand tall.
-One is Urutengangana, God of Light, and the other (pictured) is Hine Turama, a goddess who created the stars.
+One is Urutengangana, God of Light, and the other is Hine Turama, a goddess who created the stars.
 Lissy and Rudi Robinson-Cole share why they are hooked on crochet.

 These amo, upright supports for the front of a meeting house, will be part of Wharenui Harikoa, a structure five metres across, six metres deep, and four metres tall, which is to be entirely covered in crochet.
 It has been designed collaboratively, by crochet designers Lissy (Ngāti Hine, Ngāti Kahu) and Rudi (Waikato, Ngāti Paoa, Ngāruahine) Robinson-Cole.
 Once it’s complete, the husband and wife duo plan to tour it throughout Aotearoa and then the world.
 “A lot of people are afraid to be in a wharenui because they don’t know how to act,” Rudi says, “but we find our art expression breaks down those barriers.”